sts10/sts10.github.io/_posts/2022-05-26-alternative-problem-metaphors.markdown

 ## What is Truth?
 Getting more radical

-How far for Lakoff and Johnson go.
+How far do Lakoff and Johnson go?
 By page 159, in a chapter called "Truth", we get:

 > We believe that the idea that there is absolute objective truth is not only mistaken but socially and politically dangerous.
 As we have seen, truth is always relative to a conceptual system that is defined in large part by metaphor.
 Most of our metaphors have evolved in our culture over a long period, but many are imposed upon us by people in power -- political leader, religious leaders, business leaders, advertisers, the media, etc. In a culture where the myth of objectivism is very much alive and truth is always absolute truth, the people who get to impose their metaphors on the culture get to define what we consider to be true -- absolutely and objectively true.